romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/locks/README.md

 ## Common Pitfalls

+- **Deadlocks**:
-- Deadlocks: Forgetting to unlock a mutex or locking it multiple times without unlocking can lead to deadlocks.
+  - Forgetting to unlock a mutex or locking it multiple times without unlocking can lead to deadlocks.
+- **Runtime Panics**:
-- Runtime Panics: Unlocking a mutex that is not locked or in the wrong goroutine can cause runtime panics.
+  - Unlocking a mutex that is not locked or in the wrong goroutine can cause runtime panics.
+- **Starvation**:
-- Starvation: Excessive use of write locks can starve readers in the case of `RWMutex`.
+  - Excessive use of write locks can starve readers in the case of `RWMutex`.

 ## Best Practices